BugDotNet/.github/rationale.md

 *(Which is why you'd have to look through a lot of TypeScript code if you decided to not find the actual source they were pointing to)*.

-Instead if you have to look on the main branch specifically, then figure out which commit was the latest one before the comment was made *(assuming they didn't draft the comment beforehand and just took a while to reply),* and only then would you be able to figure out the exact parts that they were point to.
+Instead, if you have to look on the main branch specifically, then figure out which commit was the latest one before the comment was made *(assuming they didn't draft the comment beforehand and just took a while to reply),* and only then would you be able to figure out the exact parts that they were point to.

-Now of course permalinks *do* have the problem that the code they're point to could be outdated, but in my opinion making sure the relevant area of the code is pointed to will at at least be a better starting point than a broken link.
+Now of course permalinks *do* have the problem that the code they're point to could be outdated, but in my opinion making sure the relevant area of the code is pointed to will at least be a better starting point than a broken link.

 And so clearly, the project itself isn't set up to be friendly to the other developers trying to use the language server, and neither are the developers